hashicorp/terraform-provider-aws/website/docs/r/appsync_graphql_api.html.markdown

 * `cloudwatch_logs_role_arn` - (Required) Amazon Resource Name of the service role that AWS AppSync will assume to publish to Amazon CloudWatch logs in your account.
 * `field_log_level` - (Required) Field logging level.
 Valid values: `ALL`, `ERROR`, `NONE`.
+* `exclude_verbose_content` - (Optional) Set to TRUE to exclude sections that contain information such as headers, context, and evaluated mapping templates, regardless of logging  level.
+Valid values: `true`, `false`.
+Default value: `false`

 ### additional_authentication_provider